|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 21: Ashgabat, Archaeological Site of Nissa

 This morning fly to Mary followed by a transfer to Merv, the oldest of the oasis cities along the Silk Route in Central Asia.
 The remains of this oasis span four thousand years of human history and a number of monuments are still in evidence.
 Classical writers often mention Merv or Margiana, as part of the Achaemenian Empire in the 6th century BC until its invasion by Alexander the Great.
 The "Queen of Cities" as it was known in the Islamic world, Merv was considered as the second city after Baghdad between the 8th and 13th centuries and was an important town on the Silk Road.
+We will also visit the Mary History and Ethnography Museum, where the most impressive artifacts found at Margush are on display, and confirm the importance and high levels of development in this Bronze Age culture.
 Overnight in Mary.

 Day 23: Margush - Bronze Age of Civilizations, to Ashgabat

 We drive through the desert for 2 hours, into the area that used to be the delta of the Murgab River, to the site of the ancient country of Margush, believed by many to be the birthplace of Zoroastrianism.
 We visit the remains of Gonur Depe, the center of Margush country, which dates back to the Bronze Age (3000-3500 BC).
-Archeologists debate whether Margush classifies as a fifth ancient civilization or culture, on par with ancient Egypt, Mesopotamia, India and China.
+Archaeologists debate whether Margush classifies as a fifth ancient civilization or culture, on par with ancient Egypt, Mesopotamia, India and China.
 The famous Bactrian gold, found at graves in northern Afghanistan, would have been from people belonging to Margush, which is also referred to as Bactria-Margiana.
-Returning to Mary, we will also visit the Mary History and Ethnography Museum, where the most impressive artifacts found at Margush are on display, and confirm the importance and high levels of development in this Bronze Age culture.
 We take an evening flight to Ashgabat.
 Overnight in Ashgabat.

 We have a day trip in the surroundings of Ashgabat.
-First we pay a visit to the Geok Depe Mosque, built in commemoration of the battle at Geok Depe (1879-1881), where thousands of Turkmens of the local Tekke tribe were killed in a two-year battle against the tsarist armies, who came to the region in their quest to conquer it as a new area for cotton production, and to build the Transcaspian Railway.
-We then get closer to the mountains, and visit Kowata underground thermal lake near Baharden Town.
+As we travel closer to the mountains, we visit Kowata underground thermal lake near Baharden Town.
 For a swim in the lake, you will need to descend 175 steps to the lake, which is located at 60 meters depth.
-From Kowata, we drive into the Mountains to Nohur village, and visit its unique tribal cemetery, the nearby Kyz Bibi pilgrim site and a local home where women practice traditional silk weaving.
+From Kowata, we drive into the Mountains to Nohur village and visit its unique tribal cemetery, the nearby Kyz Bibi pilgrim site and a local home where women practice traditional silk weaving.
 We return to Ashgabat and transfer to the airport for an evening flight to Turkmenbashi.
 Overnight in Awaza.

 This morning we drive northeast through the foothills of the Balkan Mountain Range, past highland areas where camels, sheep and horses graze, and friendly shepherds will greet you with their Alabai shepherd dogs, until we reach the surreal landscape of Yangikala.
 From a fabulous viewpoint, we can see these impressive limestone formations, remains of massive coral riffs from pre-historic times, rise up from the desert sands with their colorful layers of rock.